 Want to create a sticky product your users love?

 Hotjar’s tools help you find out what your users want from your product

 8 user engagement tools to help users get the most out of your site

-User engagement tools vary from product to product depending on which stage of the customer journey you are at.
-But all of them have the same goal—to make your site ‘sticky’ so users spend more time there and keep coming back for more.
+User engagement tools vary from product to product depending on the stage of the customer journey.
+But they all have the same goal—to make your site ‘sticky’ so users spend more time there and keep coming back for more.

-The tools we’ve included in this piece relate to the different strategies you can put in place to create a sticky product:
+The tools we’ve included in this piece relate to the different strategies you can implement to create a sticky product:

 Designing an onboarding process that quickly shows users the value of your product

 Supporting and communicating with users to help them get the most out of your product